 MBK Alliance will continue to bring together mayors, tribal leaders, county supervisors, business executives, nonprofit practitioners and everyday citizens to stand together, forge unlikely alliances and create exciting new pathways for youth to realize their dreams and empower all BYMOC to succeed.

 About MBK Alliance: My Brother’s Keeper Alliance (MBK Alliance) is an independent, nonpartisan 501(c)(3) born out of President Obama’s call to address persistent opportunity gaps facing boys and young men of color and ensure all youth can reach their full potential.
 To improve life outcomes, MBK Alliance works to elevate the voices of our nation’s BYMOC and unite business, philanthropy, nonprofit, government, community leaders and youth to impact lasting social change.
 This collaborative, cross-sectoral movement led by MBK Alliance helps break down barriers that BYMOC disproportionately face and creates pathways to promising futures.
-For more information visit www.mbkalliance.org, or follow us on Twitter @MBK_Alliance or Facebook.
+For more information visit www.obama.org/my-brothers-keeper-alliance, or follow us on Twitter Opens in a new tab @MBK_Alliance or Facebook Opens in a new tab.

 Contact: Faith Cole, Acting Communications Director, [email protected]